Back to all blogs

 • Hand tremors or feeling "jittery."

-Safety Note: If you experience sudden or severe symptoms such as difficulty breathing, swelling of the throat or face, or a very rapid, irregular heartbeat, you should seek urgent medical attention through your GP, A&E, or by calling 999.
+Note: If you experience sudden or severe symptoms such as difficulty breathing, swelling of the throat or face, or a very rapid, irregular heartbeat, seek urgent medical attention through your GP, A&E, or by calling 999.

 Based on Age and Risk Factors

-More frequent testing (perhaps annually or every two years) may be appropriate if you:
+While the NHS doesn't typically perform screening on asymptomatic individuals, more frequent testing (annually or every two years) may be appropriate if you:

 • Have a strong family history of thyroid or autoimmune disease.

-• Have another autoimmune condition, such as Type 1 diabetes or vitiligo.
+• Have another autoimmune condition like Type 1 diabetes.

-• Are a woman over the age of 50, as the risk of hypothyroidism increases significantly with age and menopause.
+• Are a woman over age 50, as risk increases with menopause.

-If you want a clear overview of what a thyroid blood test measures and how to interpret the results, our guide on whether thyroid can be detected by blood test is a helpful starting point.
+Our guide on whether thyroid can be detected by blood test is a helpful starting point for interpreting results.

 Monitoring a Known Condition: Hypothyroidism